Joe Hendry: TNA crossover (2024–2025)

 On 1 February 2025, Hendry made his Royal Rumble debut, entering as the 15th entrant where he was eliminated by Roman Reigns.

 Hendry made his surprise WrestleMania debut, answering Randy Orton's open challenge at Night 2 of WrestleMania 41 after his original opponent Kevin Owens was unable to compete due to a legitimate neck injury.
 He would ultimately go on to lose at the event.

 On 22 April 2025, Hendry returned to NXT calling out Trick Williams before throwing him out the ring with the help of NXT Champion Oba Femi.
 On May 6, Hendry matched up with Tank Ledger and Hank Walker in a 6 man tag match against the Darkstate (Dion Lennox, Cutler James and Osiris Griffin along with Saquon Shugars).
 Due to Trick Williams running interference to attack Hendry, Dark State won by pinfall.
 Later that night, Hendry interfered in the battle royal, allowing Elijah to eliminate Williams.
 NXT General Manager Ava subsequently announced that after speaking with TNA Director of Authority Santino Marella, Hendry would defend his title against Williams at Battleground.
 At the event on May 25, Hendry lost the title to Williams.
 On June 25, Hendry made his return to NXT and attacked Trick Williams immediately after he defended his title against Josh Briggs, setting up the rematch at TNA Slammiversary, where Hendry lost.

+NXT (2025–2026)

 On November 13, it was reported that Hendry had officially signed with WWE.
+On the 26 December 2025 episode of SmackDown (taped a week prior), Hendry made his main roster debut on the SmackDown brand defeating The Miz in a Miracle on 34th Street Fight.
+On the 3 February 2026 episode of NXT, Hendry defeated Ricky Saints, Dion Lennox, Sean Legacy, Jackson Drake, Shiloh Hill, and Keanu Carver in a ladder match to win the vacant NXT Championship, earning his first title in WWE.
+At Stand & Deliver on April 4, Hendry lost the title to Tony D'Angelo in a fatal four-way match also involving Saints and Ethan Page, ending his reign at 60 days.
+Hendry competed in his final NXT match on "NXT: Revenge" Week Two on April 21 in a losing effort to Keanu Carver.

+Raw (2026–present)

+On the April 20 episode of Raw, Hendry was officially called up to the main roster as the newest member of the Raw brand with a concert scheduled for the following week's episode, in which he confirmed that he has officially signed with Raw, where he was interrupted by The Vision (Austin Theory and Logan Paul) who attempted to attack Hendry after he made fun of Logan Paul, before being aided by The Street Profits (Angelo Dawkins and Montez Ford).